-(ii) Overview of the corporate governance structure and reasons for its adoption

-A. Overview of the corporate governance structure
+- (ii) Overview of the corporate governance structure and reasons for its adoption - A. Overview of the corporate governance structure of Shareholders held on June 24, 2016.

-We transitioned to a company with an Audit & Supervisory Board based on a resolution of the 21st Annual General Meeting of Shareholders held on June 24, 2016.
 We have set up the Audit & Supervisory Board composed of a major of Outside Directors.
 Directors who are Audit & Supervisory Board Members including Outside Directors have expertise in fields such as finance, law and business management to conduct audits not only on legality but also on appropriateness.